If you’re planning to buy or lease a new vehicle, it may be smart to spend a few extra dollars to add Gap coverage to your car insurance policy.

 If you turn to an insurance company for this type of coverage, on the other hand, it’ll add a few extra dollars to your monthly or biannual payment.
 (Budgeting about $20 annually for this seems to be a safe bet.)

-A: Shop around and compare quotes for gap auto insurance coverage from multiple companies to find the lowest rates.
+A: Shop around and compare quotes for gap auto insurance policies from several companies to find the lowest rates.

 A: Many car dealerships offer gap coverage at the time of purchase, and most auto insurance companies offer it as well, so you definitely should feel free to shop around.